 8. Gather All your Accident-related Info and Expenses

 Compile all your accident-related documents and information, including the contact details and insurance information of all the parties involved.
 Don’t forget to save the receipts for car rentals and other expenses that were incurred from the accident.

 What Not to Do After a Car Accident

-Seek Help From a Los Angeles-based Car Accident Lawyer
+Seek Help from a Los Angeles Car Accident Lawyer

 If you file a personal injury claim with either your insurance company or the at-fault party’s insurance company, you must be prepared to negotiate a settlement with an insurance adjuster.

 Although it is possible to obtain a fair settlement from the insurance company on your own, hiring an experienced car accident attorney is your best bet in obtaining the maximum compensation to cover your injuries and losses.
-Mesriani Law Group’s experienced team of attorneys will strive to ensure that you gain just compensation for all your troubles and will guide you every step of the way to ensure that your rights are protected.
+Mesriani Law Group’s experienced team of attorneys will strive to ensure that you gain just compensation for all your troubles and will guide you every step of the way to protect and uphold your rights.